rahul99/PRE-Guide/README.md

 ## Frontend
 [1] A web server will be setup, that takes in input as the username of the person.

-[2] We query this username in the Twitter API and crawl the last K tweets of this person as a list of JSON objects.
+[2] We query this username in the [Twitter Scrapper](https://github.com/kennethreitz/twitter-scraper) and crawl the last K tweets of this person as a list of JSON objects.

 [3] This list is sent to backend where recommendation computations happen as follows: